 No, you should have the contract prepared by an experienced solicitor such as ourselves, or at very least checked by one.
 If the solicitor has drawn up the agreement or is happy with it, then we do not need to go to the Notary until the end of the proceeding.
 (When the option to purchase is exercised), so no expenses must be paid until the end and then the solicitor will assist with the formalities in the normal way.

 These contracts are a simple and effective method of purchasing a house, as many estate agents will tell you.
 When a delay is agreed – it is a very secure contract for buyer and seller.
 The tenant/buyer is in the house, and they know their money is safe because the owner couldn´t sell the house with them in it.
 And the owner/seller have money in advance and gets a rent and a commitment until the house is sold.
 Moreover, the owner could evict the tenant if the rent is not paid on time, keeping the money paid as the deposit, because both these contracts are connected.

 These contracts are excellent, because you can add a lot more obligations and penalty clauses when drawing them up according to the circumstances.
 They also are ideal if there are problems with a house that may cause a delay to a sale but the seller wants a strong commitment.
-(We are aware that some estate agents are suggesting using them as an option for a commitment, as British buyers may need a military certificate now in some areas, causing delays to completion).

 The only disadvantages of these contracts tend to occur when they are not drawn up properly, or say with “abusive clauses” that could not be exercised.
 As always with any type of serious agreement or contract they should be drawn up and /or checked by a professional Spanish lawyer.
 It is inexpensive and can save a good deal of money in the long run.